 - Sparrows and hummingbirds in the sky and a delightful gray striped tabby cat wandering around the grounds.

 It’s also an efficient build.
-You get a little over 50MB worth of space to add your own furniture on the basic free region.
+You get a little over 50MB worth of space to add your own furniture on the basic free region (check out this post to learn how to place and move furniture).
 If you take advantage of one of their subscription deals, you will have tons of space to place awesome stuff.
 This is a great region template to get started with.
 It showcases a lot of great features in SineSpace while giving you plenty of room to customize with your stuff.

 Italian Courtyard Home and Region is Available Now